ibrahimkobe/Degree-Planner-System/README.md

 ## Project Overview

-This is a **console-based Degree Planner System** built for HTU's Data Structures and Algorithms course (40201201).
+This is a **console-based Degree Planner System** built for HTU's Data Structures and Algorithms course.
 The system simulates a real-world tool that allows a student to manage their full degree plan, track completed courses, plan upcoming semesters, and visualize course prerequisites.

 Every single data structure is built from scratch in Java with no use of the Java Collections Library as required by the assignment.